Back

 Digital Growth Marketer / Founder

-Digital growth marketer and founder with 12+ years of experience managing over $100 million in ad spend.
+12+ years of experience managing over $100 million in ad spend.
 I started by building my own ecommerce business, which shaped my approach to efficient growth, then went on to help established brands scale through performance channels.
 My focus is data-led strategy and honest advice about what will actually work for each brand.
+Outside of work, I stay active across a bunch of sports, head to the mountains when I need perspective, and occasionally let the ocean reset everything.
+I'm enjoying this very temporary existence and trying to stay a curious student of this universe.

 Digital MarketingSEOGoogle AdsStrategyCROPaid Media